Why Exercise Is Making You Hangry + 3 Ways To Stop It

 Solution #1: Less-intense cardio exercise.

-There are certain exercises such as walking that tend to be hormonally balancing without causing excessive cortisol release and subsequent uptick in appetite and cravings.
+There are certain exercises such as walking that tend to be hormonally balancing3 without causing excessive cortisol release and subsequent uptick in appetite and cravings4.
 I recommend five walks per week, outdoors if possible, for 45 to 60 minutes.

-Research also shows that walking makes us happier, and when we've got more happy-making brain chemicals around like dopamine, we seek out less comfort food or alcohol to make ourselves feel better and boost our mood.
+Research also shows that walking makes us happier5, and when we've got more happy-making brain chemicals around like dopamine, we seek out less comfort food or alcohol6 to make ourselves feel better and boost our mood.

 I've found that except for the most worn-out women, except perhaps those struggling with a low thyroid autoimmunity or a lot of inflammation, can tolerate walking.
 If they can't walk for very long without signs of overdoing it, I suggest starting with 10 to 15 minutes instead of 45 and increasing by a couple of minutes every few days or every week until they tolerate it better.